vburckhardt/markdown-llm-corrector/samples/landing-zone.md

 # Markdown LLM Corrector

-This tool processes markdown files, correcting errors and inconsistencies using Large Language Model (LLM).
+This tool leverages Large Language Model (LLM) model to correct markdown files.
+It can be utilized to correct a single file or a directory of files.
+If run on a GitHub repository, it can also create a pull request with the corrected files.

-While still being fine-tuned, the tool provides relatively 'usable' results, as seen in the samples section below.
+This alpha version is still being tuned, but it already provides relatively useful results, as seen in the samples section below.

-## LLM Model
+## LLM model

-The current version leverages the LLAMA 2-70B chat model through IBM WatsonX.
+The current version leverages the LLAMA 2-70B chat model through [IBM WatsonX]([Large Language Model](https://www.ibm.com/watsonx)).

 The tool is built using [langchain](https://python.langchain.com/docs/get_started/introduction).
-The design based on langchain makes it easy to target other LLMs in the future.
+The design based on langchain makes it easy to target other LLMs.

 ## Samples